 • One or more of the factors account for the entire wage differential; and

-• The factors are job-related with respect to the position in question and based ...
+• The factors are job-related with respect to the position in question and based on a legitimate business ...